PodiWan/desseract/README.md

 # desseract
 Your friendly neighbourhood tessaract wrapper for dotnet.

+### Dependencies
+This package is a [Tesseract](https://github.com/tesseract-ocr/tesseract) wrapper.
+Understandably, you are required to have it installed on your machine.

 ### Using the API
 The OCR exposes two `Engine` constructors, one accepting an input parameter and a parameterless one.
 ```csharp